joepritch/minesweeperJSX/readme.md

 Splash page with minefield config input
 Error page

-use state to define minefield
-width and length properties
+collect width, height, and amount of mines as specs pass specs to stateful gameboard component as props use props to set minefield state

 total cells = width * length
 create a function to generate a css grid with the defined width and length of the minefield create a function to generate divs equal to the amount of total cells create a function that set the cell x and y value by looping through the minefield width and incrementing the minefield height by 1

 Unforeseen issues:
-It seems like trying to change the class of an element in React might require the use of state.
+~~It seems like trying to change the class of an element in React might require the use of state.~~ I thought that state would need to exist in my 'DefineGame' component, but realized that state could exist just within the 'Gameboard' component if I ~~passed along the specs of the minefield as props~~ returned the specs.

 ~~Getting the current route seems more complex than I anticipated.~~ Looked at the react-router-dom documentation and discovered `location.hash`